 We offer individual counselling as well as lectures and seminars which are embedded in our everyday study operations informing you on how to prevent examination anxiety and burn-out.

 6. Events for prospective students and school pupils

 Under the framework of school conferences and in cooperation with the Media Dome and our faculties, the event series Campus+ offers the exclusive opportunity to explore the Kiel the University of Applied Sciences.
 Additionally, we organise open days (Fachhochschulinfotage – FIT) twice a year and provide information for the interested public at professional (higher) education fairs and school events.

-The registration and admission office will only give legally binding information about all questions regarding your application or admission.
+The Registration and Admissions Office will only give legally binding information about all questions regarding your application or admission.
 You will also be informed about courses on offer at the Kiel University of Applied Sciences.

 - Psychological counselling: Please contact the psychological counselling service of Studentenwerk Schleswig-Holstein, Phone No. 0431 8816-325.

 - Social counselling: for issues regarding social benefits (child or housing benefit), health insurance, information on BAföG (loans) and jobbing, please contact the counselling service of Studentenwerk Schleswig-Holstein, Phone No. 0431 8816-230.

 - For students and prospective students suffering from disabilities/chronic diseases: Prof. Dr. Roswitha Pioch is at your disposal to answer questions.

 Phone No. 0431 210-3075

 - For students and graduates, the Bundesagentur für Arbeit (job centre) provides counselling on career and professional development or job applications: Kiel University of Applied Sciences (Building No. 18, Room No. 006), Tuesday 14.00 - 16.00 hrs.